talesmp/operaton-web-apps/docs/Coding Conventions.md

 ## CSS

+There is currently no proper document to give an overview of the CSS in this project.

+If you add CSS you can just dump it in an additional new file and when merging the PR it will get cleaned up by the maintainers.

 - Split code in multiple files
 - Prefer classless styling to classes
 - Prefer cascading styles with few additional classes instead of many single